Canada Deportation | Complete Guide to Deportation in Canada

 The Canada Deportation Process: How Does Deportation Work in Canada

-Deportation in Canada is a legal process carried out by the Canada Border Services Agency (CBSA) under the Immigration and Refugee Protection Act (IRPA).
-It typically starts with an investigation into a person’s immigration status, which can lead to the issuance of a removal order.
+The Canadian deportation process typically starts with an investigation into a person’s immigration status, which can lead to the issuance of a removal order.

 1. How Deportation Begins: The Section 44 Report